Taming-the-BEAST/FBD-tutorial/README.md

 >
 >With `ORCsigma` highlighted for all three runs, go to the **Marginal Density** window, which allows you to compare the marginal posterior densities for each parameter.
 (By default Tracer gives the kernel density estimate (**KDE**) of the marginal density.
 You can change this to a **Histogram** using the options at the top of the window.)
 >
->Color (or ``colour'') the densities by `Trace File` next to **Colour by** at the bottom of the window (if you do not see this option, increase the size of your Tracer window).
+>Color the densities by `Trace File` next to **Colour by** at the bottom of the window (if you do not see this option, increase the size of your Tracer window).
 You can also add a **Legend** to reveal which density belongs to which run file.

 <figure>
- <a id="fig:26"></a>
+ <a id="fig:25"></a>
  <img style="width:75%;" src="figures/tracer_image_stdev.png" alt="">
- <figcaption>Figure 26: Comparing the marginal densities (using the kernel density estimate) of the ORCsigma parameter from 2 independent runs (blue and green) and the prior (red) in Tracer.</figcaption>
+ <figcaption>Figure 25: Comparing the marginal densities (using the kernel density estimate) of the ORCsigma parameter from 2 independent runs (blue and green) and the prior (red) in Tracer.</figcaption>
 </figure>

-The first thing you will notice from this plot is that the marginal densities from each of our analysis runs (**bearsDivtime\_FBD.1.log** and **bearsDivtime\_FBD.2.log**) are nearly identical.
+You will notice that the marginal densities from each of our analysis runs (**bearsDivtime\_FBD.1.log** and **bearsDivtime\_FBD.2.log**) are nearly identical.
 If you click through the other sampled parameters, these densities are the same for each one.
 This indicates that both of our runs have converged on the same stationary distribution.
-If some of the other parameters might not have mixed well, we may want to run them longer, but we can have good confidence that our runs have sampled the same distribution.
-Second, it is likely for the UCLD rates that the parameters of this model appear to be somewhat sensitive to the priors.
-That is because we have several lineages in our tree without any data since we are using fossils to calibrate under the FBD model.
-For these branches, the clock rate assigned to them is sampled from the prior.
-The branches with extant descendants, however have rates that are informed by DNA sequence data.
-Because of this implementation, it is difficult to visualize the branch rates and associated parameters from the log files.
-If these parameters are of interest, then it may be necessary to extract the rates associated with the extant branches from the MCMC samples of trees.
-When fossils are used without character data, alternative implementations of the FBD model consider the fossils separately and thus, the branch rates can be summarized for only the extant lineages {% cite heath2013fossilized --file FBD-tutorial/master-refs.bib %}.
+Also, it is likely that the `ucld` rates appear to be somewhat sensitive to the priors.
+That is because we have several lineages in our tree without any data, since we are using fossils to calibrate under the FBD model.
+For these branches, the clock rate assigned to them is sampled purely from the prior.
+The branches with extant descendants, however have rates that are informed by their DNA sequence data.

 Next, we will look at the **Marginal Prob Distribution** for the turnover parameter (`turnoverFBD`).

 >Select all trace files for the **turnoverFBD** parameter and go to the **Marginal Density** window.
 Color the densities by **Trace file** and add a legend.

 <figure>
- <a id="fig:27"></a>
+ <a id="fig:26"></a>
  <img style="width:75%;" src="figures/tracer_image_turnover.png" alt="">
- <figcaption>Figure 27: Comparing the marginal densities (using the histogram) of the turnoverFBD parameter from 2 independent runs (blue and green) and the prior (red) in Tracer.</figcaption>
+ <figcaption>Figure 26: Comparing the marginal densities (using the histogram) of the turnoverFBD parameter from 2 independent runs (blue and green) and the prior (red) in Tracer.</figcaption>
 </figure>

-When comparing the MCMC with data to those sampled just under the prior, we can see that this prior and posterior densities are nearly identical.
+When comparing the MCMC with data to those sampled just under the prior, we can see that the prior and posterior densities are nearly identical.
 Additionally, you may be alarmed that the prior density looks nothing like the Uniform(0,1) prior we applied in BEAUti.
-However, it's important to understand that when specifying **Sample From Prior** in BEAUti we are telling BEAST to ignore the likelihood coming from the _sequence data_, but the MCMC continues to account for the other data---fossil occurrence times---that we have input.
-Thus, since we have a good number of fossils, the estimates of turnover, diversification, and the sampling proportion are highly informed by these data.
-If we used fewer fossils, the posterior and prior densities would be less congruent because the fossil data are still considered when ``sampling from the prior'' in this case.
-By contrast, if the information from the fossil occurrence times was ignored when sampling under the prior, then the posterior and prior densities for the FBD parameters would deviate more when many fossils are used.
+However, it's important to understand that when specifying **Sample From Prior** in BEAUti, we are telling BEAST to ignore the likelihood coming from the _sequence data_, but the MCMC continues to account for the other data---fossil occurrence times---that we have specified.
+Thus, since we have a good number of fossils, the estimates of turnover, diversification, and the sampling proportion are highly informed by these occurrence times.

 ### Summarizing the Trees in Treeannotator